 - An exception to section 14 of these regulations is made in the case of groups organised through the Te Huataki Waiora School of Health, which will make safety arrangements to the satisfaction of the Landscape Manager, the Health, Safety and Wellness Manager, and/or the Campus Security and Emergency Manager.

-- The use of drones on the Hillcrest, Hamilton campus is governed by the University’s Drone Policy, which is available at Drone Policy.
+- The use of drones on the Hillcrest, Hamilton campus is governed by the University’s Drone Policy.

-- The authority to issue trespass notices is delegated by the Vice-Chancellor to the Director of Property Services, and the Campus Security and Emergency Manager.
+- The authority to issue trespass notices is delegated by the Vice-Chancellor to the Chief Operating Officer and the Campus Security and Emergency Manager.
 No one else may issue a trespass notice on behalf of the University without the authority of the Vice-Chancellor.

 Computer Systems Regulations